Biodiversity: Agriculture

 Agricultural diversity can be divided into two categories: intraspecific diversity, which includes the genetic variation within a single species, like the potato (Solanum tuberosum) that is composed of many different forms and types (e.g. in the U.S. they might compare russet potatoes with new potatoes or purple potatoes, all different, but all part of the same species, S. tuberosum).
 The other category of agricultural diversity is called interspecific diversity and refers to the number and types of different species.
-Thinking about this diversity we might note that many small vegetable farmers grow many different crops like potatoes and also carrots, peppers, lettuce, etc.

 Agricultural diversity can also be divided by whether it is 'planned' diversity or 'associated' diversity.
 This is a functional classification that we impose and not an intrinsic feature of life or diversity.
 Planned diversity includes the crops which a farmer has encouraged, planted or raised (e.g. crops, covers, symbionts, and livestock, among others), which can be contrasted with the associated diversity that arrives among the crops, uninvited (e.g. herbivores, weed species and pathogens, among others).

 Associated biodiversity can be damaging or beneficial.
 The beneficial associated biodiversity include for instance wild pollinators such as wild bees and syrphid flies that pollinate crops and natural enemies and antagonists to pests and pathogens.
 Beneficial associated biodiversity occurs abundantly in crop fields and provide multiple ecosystem services such as pest control, nutrient cycling and pollination that support crop production.

-The control of damaging associated biodiversity is one of the great agricultural challenges that farmers face.
-On monoculture farms, the approach is generally to suppress damaging associated diversity using a suite of biologically destructive pesticides, mechanized tools and transgenic engineering techniques, then to rotate crops.
-Although some polyculture farmers use the same techniques, they also employ integrated pest management strategies as well as more labor-intensive strategies, but generally less dependent on capital, biotechnology, and energy.

-Interspecific crop diversity is, in part, responsible for offering variety in what we eat.
-Intraspecific diversity, the variety of alleles within a single species, also offers us a choice in our diets.
-If a crop fails in a monoculture, we rely on agricultural diversity to replant the land with something new.
-If a wheat crop is destroyed by a pest we may plant a hardier variety of wheat the next year, relying on intraspecific diversity.
-We may forgo wheat production in that area and plant a different species altogether, relying on interspecific diversity.
-Even an agricultural society that primarily grows monocultures relies on biodiversity at some point.